Coconut Lemon Layer Cake (Easter Speckled Egg Cake)

 That’s it for now my friends.
 I hope this Easter you try this simple yet delicious coconut lemon layer cake.
 It will definitely impress all of your guests!
 And if you don’t celebrate Easter, heck make the cake just because it is a white coconut and lemon cake.
 Spring is here!!

-- 1 large egg plus 2 large egg whites
+- 1 large egg plus 2 large egg whites, at room temperature

 - ½ teaspoon pure vanilla extract